 In 2002, Carpe Diem Sales and Marketing in Winter Park, Florida, honored her life with the Sue Weaver Memorial Award.
 Embroidery/Monogram Business Magazine sponsored the competition at their annual conference and Carpe Diem recognized an outstanding digitizer with this award.

-Sue Weaver was an amazing woman with incredible talents that included weaving, drawing, painting, and creating stained glass pieces.
+Sue Weaver was an amazing woman with incredible talents that included weaving, drawing, painting, and stained glass.
 She also enjoyed orchids, golf, flying, reading and relaxing at the beach, and her love of nature allowed her to see the beauty in everything.
 Highly regarded by her peers and loved by her family and friends, she is missed deeply by those who knew her.

 At one time or another we all have strangers coming to our homes—to repair a washer or dryer, to have our carpets cleaned, for pest control, to deliver a new piece of furniture, or to service our pool.
 These are routine activities of home ownership, however, are you aware of the potential danger you face when you open the door to that mover, delivery, or service person?
 How do you know it’s safe to let them into your home or to even open the door to them?
 Such a home service cost my sister her life!